Why Take the Challenge?

 BIAC has provided me with support when I was in need and for that I am grateful.
 The journey that I have experienced with BIAC has been an extension of my rehabilitation.
 I have continued to grow and have come to terms with who I am as a person with a BI and for that I am grateful.
 I have always been competitive so when I see the words “Are you Up for the Challenge?”
 I say “YEA I AM!”

-The Brain Injury Alliance of Colorado is the go-to resource for help and services for survivors of an injury to the brain, their families, and providers.
+The Brain Injury Association of Colorado is the go-to resource for help and services for survivors of an injury to the brain, their families, and providers.
 Through guidance, resources, support and education, we seek to facilitate lifelong growth of Coloradans affected by an injury to the brain.

 500,000 individuals live with the effects of a brain injury in Colorado